xeaone/swathe/README.md

 ## View ##
 ### Attributes ###
-- `data-bind`: Single attribute for all operations.
+- `data-s`: Single attribute for all operations.

 ### Values ###
 - `key:`: Maps to JavaScript property of DOM element e.g. `innerText:`.